 The $9.5 million authorized by the Chandler City Council for the program has been exhausted.
 This funding was awarded on a first-come, first-serve basis.
 Applications that were completed prior to the deadline but that could not be funded will be kept on file.
 If additional funding becomes available, outreach will be made to qualifying applicants.

 The City of Chandler recognizes that the ability to maintain private sector employment levels preserves the economic strength of the community and its citizens.
-Therefore, the City Council has allocated $9.5 million in Arizona Coronavirus Aid Relief and Economic Security (AZCARES) funds for a program that will provide businesses in industries most impacted by the effects of COVID-19 with the opportunity to obtain reimbursement for expenses associated with employee retention and hiring.
+Therefore, the City Council has allocated Arizona Coronavirus Aid Relief and Economic Security (AZCARES) funds for a program that provides eligible Chandler businesses the opportunity to obtain an award up to $10,000 for employee retention and hiring.